umpire-3/TestTask-for-JuniorC-Dev/README.md

 * cmake source_dir, where source_dir - directory with sources from this repository
 * make
 * at this step you must create data.xml file
-* now you have to binaries: ./JunTestTask and ./Tests
+* now you have two binaries: ./JunTestTask and ./Tests

 Task: